MEPennyworth/osTicket-Prerequisites/README.md

 - Step 3: Select "Browse"
 - Step 4: Navigate to the newly created "PHP" folder on the C: Drive and select the folder
 - Step 5: Unzip the PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the “C:\PHP” folder
+- Verify the files are properly zipped into the PHP folder by navigating into it
 - The purpose of PHP 7.3.8 : It is essential for running osTicket effectively, handling everything from processing backend logic to interacting with databases and managing user requests
 </p>
 <br />